opioiddatalab/ExcipientHarm/NOTEBOOKS/StimulantExcipients.md

 ```

 ### Analysis
 The analysis was descriptive and simple.
+The "order of declaration" in the ingredient list is supposed to be the rank order of inactive ingredients by volume (mass?).

 ```Stata
 //	Extract stimulants for FDA ADF Docket November 2019